opensearch-project/project-website/_posts/2024-06-20-vector-radial-search.md

 - **Minimum score**: Define a similarity score threshold, retrieving all points that meet or exceed that score in relation to your query point.
 This is useful when relative similarity, based on a specific metric, is more critical than physical proximity.

-    The following image shows a example of radial search with `min_score`= 0.90.
+    The following image shows an example of radial search with `min_score`= 0.90.
 The number within each circle represents the point's OpenSearch score relative to the query target.
 All points whose score is 0.90 or above are included in the results.

     <img src="/assets/media/blog-images/2024-06-20-vector-radial-search/radial-search-with-min-score.png" alt="Radial search with min score" class="center"/>{:style="width: 100%; max-width: 800px; height: auto; text-align: center"}